Guy Holmes (psychologist): Psychology in the Real World

 Psychology in the Real World groups occur in community settings rather than stigmatising venues such as mental health units and are open to all members of the public.
 The bringing together of people with serious mental health diagnoses with other members of the public is a conscious strategy based upon the work of Gordon Allport aimed at reducing stigma.

 Holmes has been described as a critical psychologist.
-His comment, broadcast during an episode of Radio 4's Ramblings, that loneliness is more damaging to your health than smoking cigarettes and drinking heavily trended on Twitter, and though challenged at the time is now is accepted by researchers and public policy makers alike.
+His comment, broadcast during an episode of Radio 4's Ramblings, that loneliness is more damaging to your health than smoking cigarettes and drinking heavily trended on Twitter, and though challenged at the time is now accepted by researchers and public policy makers alike.

 Along with Marion Janner, Scott Mills and Charles Walker, Holmes was a judge on All in the Mind's 25th Anniversary awards.
 During his career he published over 50 academic articles and book chapters, many jointly authored with service users/survivors, on medication, the medicalisation of distress, stigma and community psychology.
 His book Psychology in the Real World: Community-based groupwork was a key text in terms of bridging the gap between community psychology theory and practice and has assisted many similar community psychology projects to be set up in the UK and other countries.

+His psychological novel The Black Dogs of Glaslyn was published in 2024, with all royalties going to fund groups that improve mental well-being.
+It includes a description of Martin Seligman's experiment on dogs relating to his theory of Learned Helplessness.
+The book was positively reviewed on BBC radio in September 2024.